-By December, Rochford’s population was 500 and another 500 prospectors were living in tents or log shelters on the nearby hills.
+By December, Rochford’s population was 500, and another 500 prospectors lived in tents or log shelters on the nearby hills.
 At that time, the mining camp also boasted a few doctors, a Methodist Episcopal Church, three saloons, six stores, and more than 100 homes.

-When the mines were working to capacity, Rochford was a lively place and many of the men hung out at the Shamrock Dance Hall and the Irish Gulch Saloon.
-Residents and visitors frequented the block-long line of stores that were connected with wooden canopies covering the sidewalks.
-Unlike many western mining camps, Rochford experienced very little violence, unlike the wild and woolly Lead and Deadwood just 21 miles to the north.
+When the mines were working to capacity, Rochford was a lively place, and many of the men hung out at the Shamrock Dance Hall and the Irish Gulch Saloon.
+Residents and visitors frequented the block-long line of stores connected with wooden canopies covering the sidewalks.
+Unlike many western mining camps, Rochford experienced very little violence, unlike the wild and woolly Lead and Deadwood, just 21 miles to the north.

-By 1884, mining had picked up again and the Black Hills Daily Times reported that the “Standby was running on good ore.”
-At that time, ore was coming from six different places as the miners worked deeper into the mine.
+By 1884, mining had picked up again, and the Black Hills Daily Times reported that the “Standby was running on good ore.”
+At that time, ore came from six different places as the miners worked deeper into the mine.
 The Standby Mill was then running at full capacity, with all of its 60 stamps in operation for the first time in three years.

 In 1889, the Burlington Northern Railroad came through Rochford as the tracks were pushed to Deadwood from Custer.